 Labradoodles are lovable dogs with lots of personality and charisma.
 They tend to be more reserved around newcomers than their cousin the Goldendoodle, but are equally affectionate once they become accustomed to a new friend.
 Labradoodles crave human attention and want to be inside of the house with the rest of the family whenever possible.
 They are gentle and mild mannered, which makes them very good with children.

 Labradoodles are active dogs and require a moderate amount of exercise.
 They love to play fetch or go swimming.
-Labradoodles get along great with other dogs and are non-aggressive.
+Labradoodles get along great with other dogs and are usually non-aggressive.